Quick Start

 Commit changes.

-That pushes the new commit and relaunches the preview URL with your latest changes.
+That pushes a new commit and refreshes the preview.